pulumi/terraform-provider-aws/website/docs/r/opensearch_domain.html.markdown

 * `custom_endpoint_enabled` - (Optional) Whether to enable custom endpoint for the OpenSearch domain.
 * `custom_endpoint` - (Optional) Fully qualified domain for your custom endpoint.
 * `enforce_https` - (Optional) Whether or not to require HTTPS.
 Defaults to `true`.
 * `tls_security_policy` - (Optional) Name of the TLS security policy that needs to be applied to the HTTPS endpoint.
 Valid values:  `Policy-Min-TLS-1-0-2019-07` and `Policy-Min-TLS-1-2-2019-07`.
-Terraform will only perform drift detection if a configuration value is provided.
+The provider will only perform drift detection if a configuration value is provided.

 ### ebs_options